- Pets allowed:

 The property has a total of: 1 living room, 1 dining room, 2 kitchens, 5 bedrooms, 4 bathrooms.

 The property consists of 3 parts - the Trullo and two Lamias (lower structure with barrel-vaulted roof):

 * Main Lamia - 6 persons - air conditioning in 3 bedrooms

 * New Lamia by the pool - 2 persons - air conditioning in the bedroom

 * Living room and dining room

-* 1 double bedroom with ceiling fan (beds can not be separated) with bathroom (with bathtub)
+* 1 double bedroom (beds can not be separated) with bathroom (with bathtub)